Julia-Immer/developer-notes/developer-notes.md

 #### Package and Modules

 Modules need short, lowercase names and can have underscores used in them to improve readiblity.
-Packages on the other hand should not have underscores, only lowercase letters.
+Packages/libraries on the other hand should not have underscores, only lowercase letters.

 Extension modules in C or C++ should have a leading _underscore in the name.